 In the last few years I have set up and run an open access ceramics studio called Baltic Clay which is situated in Liverpool.
 This studio provides access to space and equipment for ceramic artists and classes for beginners.

 My work explores the darkly playful side of childhood toys influenced by medieval illustrations, Japanese anime and ritual costume.
-I’m interested in creating characters that are both ordinary and fantastical suggesting an everyday, mythical world where extraordinary is commonplace.
-These are creatures and beasts that only exist in fairy tales and folklore.

 Follow me on Facebook and Instagram on CTWCeramics.